 Current problems which are likely to make these possible Brexit consequences worse, include:

 - The weak pound falling against the euro and the dollar, increasing the price of imported building materials.

-- A rising skills shortage through the aging workforce, with many skilled workers now reaching retirement.
+- A rising skills shortage through the ageing workforce, with many skilled workers now reaching retirement.

 - A lack of young workers, who have any interest in entering the industry.

 - Still an unpopular industry for women to join.

 A post-Brexit deal is recommended, permitting the easy movement of EU workers in the construction industry so that skilled workers are still available.